haofanwang/lora-block-weight-diffusers/README.md

 # lora-block-weight-diffusers
 When applying Lora, strength can be set block by block.
 Support for diffusers framework.

+## Why it works?
+The core idea behind is that there are differences in the semantics captured by different layers of the neural network.
+For the recent exploration of generative models, it is getting closer to AI engineering rather than AI research.
+Researchers in the community found that by adjusting the weight of LoRA in different Blocks, the quality of generated characters can be controlled.

 ## Usage
 ```bash
 """